 Using interactivity, you can marry gamification with video to create an engaging experience that viewers will want to “play” again and again.
 This promotional video for the movie Focus is a great example:

 Who doesn’t want to be a great con artist?
 The want to win this game drives users to replay with different “marks” and tactics.

 But interactive video isn’t just for entertainment purposes.
-Take a look at Deloitte’s gamified interactive recruitment experience:
+Take a look at this screenshot from Deloitte’s gamified interactive recruitment experience:

 This video promises what all good games do: progression.
 The viewer is encouraged to move forward and learn more, and this is great for engagement.

 Non-interactive video is awesome, but it’s not perfect.
 Traditional video sees high-drop off rates, but interactive videos – like the one above – have completion rates over 90%.